2008 Democratic National Convention

 The 2008 Democratic National Convention was a quadrennial presidential nominating convention of the Democratic Party where it adopted its national platform and officially nominated its candidates for president and vice president.
 The convention was held in Denver, Colorado, from August 25 to 28, 2008, at the Pepsi Center.
 Senator Barack Obama from Illinois gave his acceptance speech on August 28 at Invesco Field in what the party called an "Open Convention".
 Denver last hosted the Democratic National Convention in 1908.
 Obama became the party's first nonwhite nominee, and nominee of African descent, for president.
 Senator Joe Biden from Delaware was nominated for vice president.

 Obama officially received the nomination for president on August 27, when his former opponent, U.S. Senator Hillary Clinton of New York, interrupted the official roll call to move that Obama be selected by acclamation.
-U.S. Senator Joe Biden of Delaware accepted the nomination for vice president on the same night.
+Biden accepted the nomination for vice president on the same night.
 Obama accepted his nomination the following night in a speech at Invesco Field before a record-setting crowd of 84,000 people in attendance.

 Leadership

 Howard Dean presided over the political party in his capacity as Chair of the Democratic National Convention.
 From the national committee, Leah D. Daughtry served as chief executive of the Democratic National Convention Committee.
-Speaker of the House Nancy Pelosi served as permanent Chair of the convention.
+Speaker of the House Nancy Pelosi served as permanent chair of the convention.
 Sharing in her responsibilities in the convention were three co-chairmen: Kansas Governor Kathleen Sebelius, Texas State Senator Leticia R. Van de Putte, and Atlanta Mayor Shirley Franklin.

 Schedule

 Choosing to hold the convention the day after the Beijing Olympic Games concluded, the Democratic Party convened in Denver in the last week of August, a week before the Republican National Convention in St. Paul, Minnesota.
 The decision was made, according to the party, to "maximize momentum for our Democratic ticket in the final months of the Presidential election".
-Customarily, the party of the incumbent president holds its convention after the opposing party has held their meeting.
+Customarily, the party of the incumbent president holds its convention after the opposing party has held theirs.

 The Democratic National Committee presented themes for each day of the convention.
 The August 25 theme was "One Nation".
 The August 26 theme was "Renewing America's Promise" while its August 27 theme was "Securing America's Future".
 The August 28 theme highlights Obama's campaign motto, "Change We Can Believe In".
 Featured speakers crafted their messages to the theme of the day.